About

 • Lobbying Congress in tandem with groups with similar concerns and the efforts of the IHC’s founding sponsors to influence policies, programs, and funding;

-• Membership in larger multi-sectoral advocacy groups (e.g. One Campaign);
+• Membership in larger multi-sectoral advocacy groups;

 • Engaging foreign assistance agencies directly on program policies and design; and,